mechatron10/HexaDB/README.md

 Explore Hexa DB to understand how distributed databases work under the hood and expand it further to suit your requirements!

-# Project Architecture

-A lightweight, custom implementation of Redis with essential database functionalities, a distributed master-replica architecture, and data persistence features.

----

 ## Project Architecture

 ### 1. **Master-Replica Architecture**